DanyloPerkov/Electric-Upright-Bass/README.md

  - The strings were bought externally.
  - The control panel was designed in DipTrace and then assembled using 3D printed parts.
  - The coils were wound using a simple Arduino code that countet the number of rotations using a Hall Effect sensor.

+Main issues encountered with the project and lessons learned:

+ - While the string tension was taken into account for the designing the mounts, I did not take into account the orientation of print layers and they proved to be a critical failing point.
+Last minute modifications using small steel plates were made to reinforce the 3D printer parts.
+ - The bass neck carving process took more time than expected and required overtime work to finish the project on time.